rsnodgrass/hass-obd2/README.md

 * detect when the car is actually driven (there is supposedly an engine start detection)

 ## Rough Notes

+ALL LOGIC for communicating with ELM327 or WiFi OBD-2 devices should not existing inside the integration.
+Something like the [OBD to JSON ELM327](https://github.com/EstevanTH/OBD-to-JSON_ELM327) should be running which exposes JSON data that this plugin accesses "remotely".
+This allow innovation and new ways of communicating with OBD-II devices in the future without having to modify the integration itself.

 It seems combining a few existing projects, along with a Bluetooth ELM327 receiver (and transmitters from cars) might give us a very interesting ODB-II integration into Home Assistant.